Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 4870 2GB should be 9% faster than the GeForce GTX 950 in general, due to its higher data rate. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 4870 2GB should perform a bit faster than the GeForce GTX 950 in general. (explain)

-Texel RateThe GeForce GTX 950 is a lot (about 64%) more effective at AF than the Radeon HD 4870 2GB. (explain)
+Texel RateThe GeForce GTX 950 will be a lot (approximately 64%) better at AF than the Radeon HD 4870 2GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison